 I got home from church, changed into some jeans, and drove to pick up Jim.
 At his home, he lent me a tripod, and then we were off.
 A short 30-minutes later found us at the south parking lot on Paint Mines Road.

 Driving east from Colorado Springs, the terrain consists of gentle, rolling hills with very few trees.
 As one reaches Calhan and turns toward the Paint Mines, scanning the horizon; one sees — nothing.
 It is not until the hike in from the parking lot that one begins to see anything of the Paint Mines.
 After about a half-mile and a couple of switchbacks, there is an overlook.

 A panorama of a small portion of the Paint Mines.

 It is from this first overlook that one begins to get an overall picture of the beauty of the Paint Mines.
 The Paint Mines are different colors of sediment that have been exposed by the forces of erosion.
 Local lore has it that the Indians had used it for war paint.
 The colors range from whites to reds to yellows.

 The erosion has formed small canyons in the rolling hills.
 The deepest points in the canyons were 30 to 40 feet.
 So they are not huge, but they are wonderfully unique to explore.

 The white formations appear to be a coarse sandstone.
-The reds and yellows are more of a fine silt.
-Much of those colors have cracks in them like one would see in the desert.
+The reds and yellows are more of fine silt.
+Many of those colors have cracks in them like one would see in the desert.
 The erosion has created some interesting formations.

 Jim was kind enough to take time out of his busy schedule to give me a little one-on-one instruction in photography.
 He taught me how to shoot in the RAW format, something quite different from the JPEG format I have become so used to using.
-I like the RAW format.
-It allows so much more flexibility in processing after the photograph has been taken.
+I like shooting in RAW; it allows so much more flexibility in processing after taking a photograph.